 If using a dishwasher, place items on wash cycle on the top rack and air dry.
 Do not use heat dry.

-When you wash your pump parts in to the dishwasher, as long as you use hot water and a heated drying cycle/sanitizing setting, that will take care of sterilizing your pump parts, too.
+When you wash your pump parts in to the dishwasher, if you use hot water and a heated drying cycle/sanitizing setting, that will take care of sterilizing your pump parts, too.

 The CDC recommends sterilizing pump parts before first use and once per day if you have a baby that: